onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

    Dependent”.

--  5.3.2 – The only virtualization environment currently supported by OpenECOMP is “Virtual Machines”.
+-  5.3.2 – The only virtualization environment currently supported by ONAP is “Virtual Machines”.
 The VNF Guidelines state that all VNFs should be hypervisor agnostic.
 Other virtualized environment options such as containers are not currently supported.
 However, container technology is targeted to be supported in the future.